keithalewis/math/um1.md

 to provide a theory reflecting the fact traders decide at discrete times based on available information what to trade.

-## Unified Model
+## Simple Unified Model

-The Unified Model is an extension of Stephen Ross'[@Ros1978] "A Simple Approach to the Valuation of Risky Streams".
+The Simple Unified Model is an extension of Stephen Ross'[@Ros1978] "A Simple Approach to the Valuation of Risky Streams".
 According to Ross

 > _If there are no arbitrage opportunities in the capital markets, then